Yoric/ronin-time-bureaucrats/where-when-and-how-the-rules.md

 Well, none of these seems particularly suited to Space·Time Trotsky.
 Let's see if I can come up with something better:

 * "_Because I am a **Passionate Orator**, whenever I deliver a speech on something that truly matters to me and that I truly, deeply, believe, I can use Will instead of Consensus to convince the crowd_."
-* _"Because I have **Gurerilleros Everywhere**, I can use Tactics to Create an Advantage Local Guerrilla Cell in any city or settlement with oppressed workers."_
+* _"Because I have **Gurerilleros Everywhere**, I can use Tactics to Create an Advantage Local Guerrilla Cell in any city or settlement with oppressed workers.
+This works only once per city/settlement."_

 My Space·Time Trotsky is now a force to be reckoned with.

+### Health

+In Space·Time, most threats are deadly.
+Unless they have specialized Stunts, characters only have one Consequence slot.

+That's easy to remember, there's only one slot in your character sheet.

 ## Crew Creation